Envelopes play an essential part in all types of synthesis. We have the details wrapped up and stuck down…

 As digital technology progressed, the multi-segment envelope appeared.
 This let you specify both time and volume levels for each stage of the envelope and as most processing was done in cheap software rather more expensive hardware, it was easy to dial up six, eight or more segments according to your desire for complexity.

-One feature of multi-segments envelopes is that they allow you to create a contour that rises, falls and then rises again in volume.
+One feature of multi-segment envelopes is that they allow you to create a contour that rises, falls and then rises again in volume.

 Envelopes and amplifiers